bluesnowman/fphp-saber/README.md

 function(Core\Type $c, Core\Type $x): Core\Type
 ````

-A `$predicate` function is used to find the result of performing a IBoolean evaluation.
+A `$predicate` function is used to find the result of performing a Boolean evaluation.

 ````
 function(Core\Type $x): IBool\Type